|

-As would be expected, THD values are plotted versus
+THD component values are plotted versus actual measured depth

 deviations in the "vertical" sense.
 It presents planned and actual

-values of well bore inclination and dogleg-severity, and THD components msVD™, RCVD™,
+values of wellbore inclination and dogleg-severity (DLS), and THD components VD, RCVD,

-deviations in the "horizontal" sense.
-It presents planned and actual
+Similarly, in the "horizontal" sense the Horizontal THD Log presents planned and actual

 Regardless of the planned